 WSU works closely with the business community including schools, industries, and nonprofit agencies to provide continuing education for their employees.
 Specialized programs and individual courses are designed to meet the needs of the company or organization and can be delivered on-site at the business or on campus.
 Courses may be offered for credit or non-credit.
 For more information regarding business solutions, contact the OCED office.

 WSU offers continuing education courses for non-credit and for Continuing Education Units (CEUs).
 Non-credit and CEU courses are taught by WSU faculty, community resource persons, or visiting experts.
 The courses frequently fulfill specialized learning needs identified by licensing agencies, businesses and organizations.
-Learners can now search, select and pay with a credit card online for non-credit/CEU learning activities in a variety of topic areas.
+Continuing education offerings can be viewed online.

-The CEU provides a standard measure for non-credit learning (1 CEU = 10 contact class hours) and is used for record-keeping but does not fulfill the requirements for an academic degree.
-The CEU is recorded on the student’s transcript and can serve as verification for continuing education activities.
-Contact the OCED office to get detailed information about available continuing education/CEU classes, workshops and conferences, or to discuss how OCED can work with your department or organization to develop continuing education/CEU programs.
+The CEU provides a standard measure for non-credit learning (1 CEU = 10 contact class hours).
+The CEU is recorded on the student’s transcript and can serve as verification for continuing education but does not fulfill the requirements for an academic degree.
+Contact the OCED office to get detailed information about continuing education/CEU classes, workshops and conferences, or to discuss how OCED can work with your department or organization to develop continuing education/CEU programs.

 WSU offers credit and non-credit certificate programs in a variety of subject areas based on workforce and community needs.
 Contact the OCED office for more information about available certificate programs and how they may meet your professional development needs.

 In addition to programs for traditional undergraduate and graduate students, WSU offers a variety of learning experiences for adult learners and non-traditional students through Extension.
 Extension courses may be undergraduate or graduate courses, and may be suitable for those seeking a degree, professional development or personal enrichment.
 Extension courses include on-campus and off-campus evening and weekend courses, and online and blended courses; specially scheduled workshops and seminars; and credit options for workshops and/or conferences scheduled by educational partners.
-Visiting students are permitted to enroll in undergraduate extension classes without formal admittance to the University by completing a Visiting Scholar Agreement.
-Visiting students wishing to take graduate level extension courses should contact the WSU Graduate Studies Office.
-Extension courses can apply toward appropriate degree programs.
+Visiting students are permitted to enroll in undergraduate extension classes without formal admittance to the University by completing an Undergraduate Guest Student Registration.
+Guest students wishing to take graduate-level extension courses should contact the WSU Graduate Studies Office.
 For more information about Extension, contact OCED.

 Adult Travel Seminars

 Non-credit adult travel seminars are occasionally offered by WSU.
-Contact the OCED office for more information about current of upcoming events.
+Contact the OCED office for more information about current or upcoming events.

 Study Abroad Program